-The first from the left, and the image which by far is the most discussed among experts, shows a skeleton lying down and enjoying a pitcher of wine and a loaf of bread alongside him.
+The image that is by far the most controversial among experts is the first from the left, which shows a skeleton (pictured above) lying down and enjoying a pitcher of wine and a loaf of bread beside him.
 Above him, the Ancient Greek text reads: “Be cheerful, enjoy your life” (“ΕΥΦΡΟΣΥΝΟΣ”).

-In the middle scene, there is a sundial and a man running who has lost one shoe because he’s rushing.
-Behind him is a bald older man who is either his servant or his slave.
+In the middle scene, there is a sundial and a man running.
+He has lost one shoe because he is in a rush.
+Behind him is a bald, older man who is either his servant or slave.
 The sundial shows a time between 9 p.m. and 10 p.m.
-The inscription on one side reads that the man running to catch dinner because he’s nearly out of time (“ΤΡΕΧΕΔΙΠΝΟΣ-ΑΚΑΙΡΟΣ”).
+The inscription on one side reads that the man is in a hurry to get dinner because he’s nearly out of time (“ΤΡΕΧΕΔΙΠΝΟΣ-ΑΚΑΙΡΟΣ”).

-However, some other historians and archaeologists express a different opinion on the meaning of the depiction of the skeleton.
+However, other historians and archaeologists are of a different opinion on the significance of the skeleton.

-If the sequence of the three pictures is read from right to left, the man who rushes to eat and drink (meaning he places great importance on food and wine) is likely rushing to an earlier death — hence the image in the third picture is a skeleton.
+If the sequence of the three pictures is read from right to left, the man who rushes to eat and drink also places great importance on food and wine.
+Hence, he is likely rushing to an earlier death, corresponding to the third image of the skeleton.

-The Hatay region is known for its numerous discoveries of Greek and Roman-era mosaics.
+The Hatay Province is known for its numerous discoveries of Greek and Roman-era mosaics.

-According to archaeologists, this particular mosaic most likely dates back to the third century BC, and is an artifact from the ancient Greek and Roman city Antioch, established in the end of the fourth century BC.
+According to archaeologists, this particular mosaic most likely dates back to the third century BC and is an artifact from the ancient Greek and Roman city Antioch, established at the end of the fourth century BC.

-Antioch was founded by Seleucus I Nicator, one of the generals under Alexander the Great.
-The city’s geographic location was important in the spice trade as well.
-It also served as a stop along the famed Silk Road and the Royal Road.
+Antioch was founded by Seleucus I Nicator, a general under Alexander the Great.
+The city’s geographic location was significant in the spice trade as well and also served as a stop along the renowned Silk Road and Royal Road.

-The city of Antioch flourished for so long because of its great military strength as well, eventually rivaling Alexandria as the chief city of the Near East.
-The city served as the capital of the Seleucid Empire until 63 BC, when the Romans took control of the area.
+The city of Antioch flourished for so long because of its great military strength, eventually rivaling Alexandria as the chief city of the Near East.
+Antioch was the capital of the Seleucid Empire until 63 BC, when the Romans conquered the area.